Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/IT Coders/about.md

 # About our Team
-We are here to learn new skills and enhance our previous knowledage
+We are here to learn new skills and enhance our knowledage